 If you'd like to continue your walking in the area then you could pick up the Macmillan Way or the Monarch's Way which both run through the area.
 View Full Details>>

-|Cheltenham Circular Footpath||25 miles (40 km)||Devised by Cheltenham Borough Council this marked circular walk around Cheltenham gives wonderful views of the Cotswolds escarpment.
-The walk starts and ends near Pitville Park and passes Cheltenham racecourse and Dowdeswell Reservoir.|
+This circular walk was devised by Cheltenham Borough Council and takes you around the town giving wonderful views of the Cotswolds escarpment.
+The walk starts and ends near Pittville Park and passes Cheltenham racecourse and the pretty Dowdeswell Reservoir.

-|Chipping Campden to Dover's Hill||3 miles (5 km)||This walk climbs to Dover's Hill from the lovely market town of Chipping Campden in the Cotswolds.
 You start off in the centre of Chipping Campden with its wonderful limestone terraced main street which dates from the 14th century to the 17th century.
 The 17th century market hall arches are a particularly iconic Cotswolds piece of architecture.

 From Chipping Campden you pick up the Cotswold Way and follow it out of the town to Dover's Hill.
 The hill stands at a height of 754 feet (230 metres) with splendid views over the surrounding Cotswolds countryside.
 On a clear day you can also see the Black Mountains of South Wales and the Long Mynd in Shropshire.